 Goldman Sachs broke tradition last week and really turned a lot of heads with its new approach to campus recruiting.
-Goldman announced that they will be no longer conducting in-person first round interviews for undergraduates on college campuses.
+Goldman announced that they will no longer be conducting in-person first round interviews for undergraduates on college campuses.

 Considering that Goldman Sachs attracts talent from every industry, not just financial services, companies of all types that compete for talent should pay attention.
 Else, that next leader you hope to find may just be interviewing with Goldman Sachs instead.